Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A First ``Naive'' Approach

 \subsection{Excess Volatility}

-Note that if the parameters describing the economic equilibrium (such as productivities or household preferences, etc.) are slightly changing over time, the dynamical equation governing economic fluctuations, Eq.~(\ref{eq:dyn_fluctuations}), becomes:
+Now, suppose that the parameters describing the economic equilibrium (such as productivities or household preferences, etc.) are changing over time, the dynamical equation governing economic fluctuations, Eq.~(\ref{eq:dyn_fluctuations}), becomes:

-where $\mathbf{\xi}(t)$ represents the exogenous shocks to the economy.
+where $\mathbf{\xi}(t)$ represents the (weak) exogenous shocks to the economy.
 It is then not hard to show (see Appendix \ref{ap:fluctuation_sqrt_eps}) that in the limit $\varepsilon \to 0$, the volatility of prices and output is proportional to $\varepsilon^{-1/2}$, and can thus be much larger than the variance of the exogenous shocks when the system approaches the limit of stability.
 The intuitive reason is that past shocks linger a very long time (comparable to $\tau_{\text{relax}}$) in the system and aggregate with more recent shocks, leading to a much larger overall perturbation.

 Hence, the proximity to the point of instability is a natural candidate to explain the ``small shocks, large business cycle'' paradox (see \cite{bonart2014instabilities} for a related discussion).
-An illustration of this phenomenon for our model is given in Fig.~\ref{fig:example_toy_linear_pert_with_shocks}.
-However, such very long time persistence of fluctuations may be at odds with empirical data.
+An illustration of this phenomenon for our model is given in Fig.~\ref{fig:example_tox_linear_pert_with_shocks}.
+However, in this scenario, fluctuations are predicted to persist over long times $\sim \varepsilon^{-1}$.

 We will discuss in section \ref{sec:oscillations} below another scenario for ``large business cycles'' based on non-linear, {\it endogenous} fluctuations rather than on long-lived {\it exogenous} fluctuations.